18 Apr–20 Sep 2026

-Toko By And By Madison Kelly
+Toko by and by Madison Kelly

-Originally presented at Blue Oyster Art Project Space in 2022, following the Blue Oyster x Caselberg Trust Summer residency in Whaka Oho Rahi, Broad Bay.
+Toko by and by was first presented at Blue Oyster Art Project Space, following the Blue Oyster Art Project Space Caselberg Trust Summer Residency undertaken by Kelly in 2022.

 Artist Bios